brycewray/hugo-site/content/posts/2023/02/get-good-git-info-even-hosts-gui.md

 When copying your repository for deployment, some of these hosts do a so-called *shallow clone*.
 That means they fetch only a few of the most recent Git commits for the **entire project**, rather than performing a deeper clone that allows you to get the latest Git commit for **each page** on your site.

 For example, see [this documentation](https://vercel.com/guides/how-do-i-use-the-ignored-build-step-field-on-vercel), which specifies that [Vercel](https://vercel.com) fetches only ten levels of commit history when cloning a repo.
+[Render](https://render.com), similarly, does shallow clones.
 On the other hand, [Netlify](https://netlify.com) [apparently](https://github.com/netlify/build-image/issues/317) does a very deep clone which is quite satisfactory for obtaining per-page commit data.

 In any event, the good thing is that, on your local repo, you can do your *own* gathering of the Git data and then have your chosen SSG grab and use that data.
 This means you won't have to worry one way or the other about your host's repo-cloning practices, which can simplify things if you want to change hosts for some reason.